My aim is twofold:

-My friend John Birchall tells me that he was taught this metre in the 1970s by way of the mnemonic ‘Fourteen owls in a tree, owls in a tree, sang to a porcupine’.
+This metre was taught in the 1970s by way of the mnemonic ‘Fourteen owls in a tree, owls in a tree, sang to a porcupine’.
 Memorable enough.
-One might want to vary the second choriamb by making that e.g. ‘Fourteen owls in a tree, ranged in a line, sang to a porcupine’.
+One might want to vary the second choriamb by making that e.g. ‘Fourteen owls in a tree, stacked in a row, sang to a porcupine’.
 The challenge remains to get the words ‘expanded Asclepiad’ into a second rhyming line.
 I offer:

-Fourteen owls in a tree, ranged on a deck, sang to a sleepyhead
+Fourteen owls in a tree, stacked in a row, sang to a sleepyhead

-Songs which, most would agree, work with an ek-spanded Asclepiad.
+Songs which, most would agree, work with an ex-panded Asclepiad.